knocklabs/docs/pages/integrations/overview.md

 Below you'll find a complete list of the integrations we support, as well as a few general tips about channel integrations to keep in mind as you dig into powering your cross-channel notifications with Knock.

 ## Per environment channel configurations
 Unlike most parts of the Knock model, your channels live at the account-level.
-This means that when you create a new channel in Knock (say, SendGrid,) you only have to create it once.
+This means that when you create a new channel in Knock (say, SendGrid), you only have to create it once.

 Once a channel is created, you can then configure it for each of your environments.
 There are a couple reasons we enable per-environment configuration for each channel.
 - If you use different instances of a service for each of your environments, you can use the respective API key of each within your different Knock environments.